uber-go/fx/docs/modules.md

    )
    ```

-5. Lastly, if you want to keep a constructor hidden to your
+5. Lastly, if you want to keep a constructor's outputs contained
-   module (and modules your module includes), you can add an
+   to your module (and modules your module includes), you can
-   `fx.Private` when providing.
+   add an `fx.Private` when providing.

    ```go mdox-exec='region ex/modules/module.go private'
    var Module = fx.Module("server",